Board of Directors

 Keesha Gaskins-Nathan

-Keesha Gaskins-Nathan is the director for the Democratic Practice–United States program and the Racial Justice Initiative at the Rockefeller Brothers Fund.
+Keesha Gaskins-Nathan (she/her) is the director for the Democratic Practice–United States program and the Racial Justice Initiative at the Rockefeller Brothers Fund.
 Ms. Gaskins-Nathan is dedicated to advancing measures and ideas that improve democratic systems and engage democratic culture in the United States to support full and fair democratic and economic opportunity for all.

 Keesha has worked as an organizer, lobbyist, and trial attorney.
 Prior to joining the Rockefeller Brothers Fund, she was senior counsel with the Brennan Center for Justice, serving as the director of the Redistricting and Representation program.
 Her portfolio included redistricting reform, voting rights, and elections, with a focus on voter suppression issues.
 Ms. Gaskins-Nathan is a frequent lecturer and writer on issues related to gender equity and politics, movement building, and democratic transformation.